HaliteChallenge/Halite-II/website/learn/tutorials/using_the_api.md

 6. current_production - the current halite the ship has produced.
 Once it reaches the single ship treshold, it will reset to zero and a ship will be produced
 7. remaining_resources - How many resources the planet has remaining.
 8. health - The remaining health of the planet.
-9. owner - Who owns the planet.
-If no owner, contains None/Null equivalent
+9. owner - The Player object representing the user who owns the planet.
+If no owner, contains None/Null equivalent.

 Following are a set of methods and their explanations:

+### get_docked_ship

+Returns the Ship objects for the designated ship id

 ### all_docked_ships

-Returns the list of all ship ids of the ships which are docked in the planet
+Returns the list of all Ship objects which are docked to the planet

 ### is_full